 Written by Starshipit

 Retail is no longer limited to ‘just instore’ or ‘just online’.
 As customer expectations about service delivery grow, stores are increasingly providing their customers with more ways to buy.
+Enter omnichannel retail: A strategy in which retailers can cater to diverse (and changing) customer expectations.

 But more sales channels equal more dispatch channels – and more potential for things to go wrong during fulfilment.
 The answer to streamlining fulfilment across multiple channels comes down to a strong omnichannel fulfilment strategy.